awsdocs/aws-single-sign-on-user-guide/doc_source/onelogin-idp.md

 ## Step 2: Configure Provisioning in OneLogin<a name="onelogin-step2"></a>

 Use the following procedure in the OneLogin admin console to enable integration between AWS SSO and the AWS Single Sign\-On app\.
 This procedure assumes you have already configured the AWS Single Sign\-On application in OneLogin for SAML authentication\.
 If you have not yet created this SAML connection, please do so before proceeding and then return here to complete the SCIM provisioning process\.
-For more information about creating a SAML connection, see [Connect to Your External Identity Provider](manage-your-identity-source-idp.md)\.
+For more information about configuring SAML with OneLogin, see [Enabling Single Sign\-On Between OneLogin and AWS](https://aws.amazon.com/blogs/apn/enabling-single-sign-on-between-onelogin-and-aws/) on the AWS Partner Network Blog\.

 **To configure provisioning in OneLogin**